 AB 157 ADU Law

 The $40k CalHFA Grant has been an incredible asset in encouraging ADU development.
 AB 157 will make it even better by requiring CalHFA to convene a working group to develop recommendations to make it easier for homeowners to qualify for ADU construction loans.
 It will also increase access to the capital available for homeowners who are looking to develop ADUs and JADUs.
-We will see what they come up with by July 1st, 2023.

 AB 561 ADU Law